 We focus on multilayer twisted graphene, but the methodologies we develop for this case are readily extendable to other layered 2D materials.
 A single layer of graphene has a honeycomb structure (see Figure \ref{fig:graphene_unit_cell} left) associated with a lattice whose fundamental matrix is

 Each unit cell of graphene has two carbon atoms with shifts $b_A=(0,0)^T$ and $b_B=a_0(0,\sqrt3/3)^T$, labeled ``A site'' and ``B site'' in Figure \ref{fig:graphene_unit_cell}.
-For our numerical results we used the lattice constant $a_0=2.47$ \AA.
-Twisted bilayer graphene is formed by stacking two layers of graphene on top of each other with a relative twist.
+For our numerical results we used the lattice constant $a_0=2.47$ \AA{, which is taken from experimental measurements as reported in~\cite{2DPerturb15}.} Twisted bilayer graphene is formed by stacking two layers of graphene on top of each other with a relative twist.
 The two layers' fundamental matrices are then:

 The misalignment between the two layers caused by the twist angle produces a large-scale moir\'e pattern.
 The resulting bilayer structure is generally incommensurate and only exhibits approximate periodicity.
 Exact periodicity is achieved only at specific twist angles where $\cos \theta$ satisfies a Diophantine condition \cite{2DPerturb15,Carr2020}.
-The moir\'e unit cell has the form \cite{dos17,Cazeaux2019,relaxphysics18}:
+The moir\'e unit cell has the form \cite{Cazeaux2019,relaxphysics18}:

 The moir\'e superlattice length depends on the rotation angle between two layers $\theta$, growing as $\sim 1/\theta$ as $\theta$ decreases.
 Techniques that rely on periodic boundary conditions or supercell approximations require impractically large domains for numerical purposes.
-This effect is even more severe in the multi-layer case~\cite{zhu20trilayer, zhu2019moir}.
+This effect is even more severe in the multi-layer case~\cite{zhu2019moir}.